livibetter/ShellIsTheNewLauncher/README.txt

                                   COPYRIGHT

-x has been placed in public domain or licensed under the UNLICENSE license.
+UNLICENSE has been applied to x.